Speak with a Campus Safety Officer: 573-718-0108

 Learn more about getting help for yourself, or how to help someone you know, including a list of resources.

-Rules about where and when you can park on campus, how to get a parking permit, and more.
+Rules about where and when you can park on campus, how parking permits are issued, and more.

 Alcohol/Drug Abuse and Prevention